imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 ###`git init`

-This command is used to create an empty git repository.
+This command is used to create an empty Git repository.

 Simple Code Example:

 	git init

-The command creates a new git repository.
+The command creates a new Git repository.

 Complex Code Example:

 	git init --template="/home/templates/git_template1"

-This command will initialize your git repository with the same files from the template directory.
+This command will initialize your Git repository with the same files from the template directory.

 ---